tommyorndorff/check-es/README.md

 # check-es

 ## Overview
-Nagios check for Elasticsearch; should work with any monitoring tools that support the nagios NRPE check "API".
+Nagios check for Elasticsearch; should work with any monitoring tools that support the nagios NRPE check API.
 I have tested it and it works fine with ZenOSS.

 ### 2.0 changes
 - Uses `argparse` (much easier to add new features now)